 It was still early when we took the car and drove to the city.
 The first thing that caught my attention was the various lease signs plastered on many buildings around the CBD.
 I might be able to afford rent on a prime location and convert an entire office floor into a loft if I move here.
 Meanwhile, the first thing that caught Liz’s attention was the Chinese character on all the street signs.
 It reminded me of the article I read about how when people with different professions take the same walking path, each of them noticed different things.

 Day 1 – Hahndorf and boozy heart-to-heart

 Since there were road blocks in the city due to the Christmas parade we went straight to historic town Hahndorf.
 Hahndorf is Australia’s oldest surviving German settlement, preserving Germany culture within it; the Little Germany in Australia, like Little India in Singapore.
-Liz said sending a postcard from here would have a special postal stamp, unique to Hahndorf, on it.
+Liz said sending postcards from here would have special postal stamps, unique to Hahndorf, on it.
 How cool is that

 The weather was rather chilly that day.
 Assuming it was practically Summer and that Adelaide wouldn’t be as brutal as Melbourne, I wore, and packed short shorts.
 We only walked half way through one side of the street when I gave in and suggested to have lunch first.
 I needed food and wine, lots of wine, to keep me warm.